KimLof/Chess/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/chess-game.git`
+1. Clone the repository: `git clone https://github.com/KimLof/Chess.git`
-2. Change directory: `cd chess-game`
 3. Open index.html in your web browser.

 ## How to Play